-However, the higher the speed rating of the rubber the harder it is to control the ball, also the rubber which is capable of producing high spin, is usually very sensitive to the incoming spin.
+However, the higher the speed rating of the rubber, the harder it is to control the ball, also a rubber which is capable of producing high spin, is usually very sensitive to incoming spin.
 In other words, a higher speed/spin rating always reduces the level of control.

 One of the main factors affecting speed/spin ratings is the thickness of the sponge.
 The thinner the sponge, the easier it is to control the rubber.
 Thicker sponges also increase overall weight of the paddle; thinner sponges are lighter and usually afford you a better feel of the blade.